-Understanding pollen seasons and hay fever. (by Diego Fdez-Sevilla)
+Understanding pollen seasons and hay fever. (by Diego Fdez-Sevilla, PhD)

 Pollen seasons and Hay fever.

 Pollen from grasses, trees, and weeds is the wonderful substance that allow plants to reproduce, but it is also responsible for numerous allergic reactions people experience.
 Although pollen is found naturally in the air, human activities and choices can increase the amount of pollen in our air, and in turn, can cause people to have more severe allergic reactions.
-Because human activities can increase the amount of pollen in our air and cause adverse health effects, some people view pollen as an air pollutant.
+Because human activities can increase the amount of pollen in our air and cause adverse health effects, there are some considerations on viewing pollen as an air pollutant.

 The flowering time of higher plants are events that come periodically in each season, but the time of blooming may differ from year to year, in different geographic locations.
 Based on differences recorded in several years of observations in airborne pollen, pollen calendars are drawn as an aid to allergy diagnosis and management.